php-http/documentation/components/client-common.rst

     it's easier to use the ``RequestConditionalPlugin`` and the ``PluginClient``, but in that case the routing logic is integrated into the linear request flow which might make debugging harder.

+..versionadded:: 2.0
+    ``HttpClientRouter`` is final since version 2.0.
+You can typehint the ``HttpClientRouterInterface`` to allow mocking the client in unit tests.